JakeI158/Destiny2_Weapons/README.md

 https://www.kaggle.com/vishwasrao99/destiny-2-guns?select=guns.csv

 I've made a few changes to the original dataset, so I will upload my version of the data to this project.
+The file is named 'guns_v2.csv'
+NOTE: Line 409 id formatted incorrectly in the file preview, this is explained and fixed in the SQL statements.

+This SQL project covers the same actions using MS SQL Server (T-SQL) and pgAdmin (PostgreSQL).

 This project will cover creating the table needed as well as queries exploring that data and updating certain aspects of the data.
 I am currently working on creating a Tableau visualization to accompany this data (COMING SOON).